BBai-Tips/bbai/CONVENTIONS.md

 - Include both CLI tools and API code in the installation
 - Implement GitHub actions for building and compiling releases
 - Use semantic versioning for both API and CLI, keeping them version-locked together
+- Ensure compatibility with Linux systems

 ## Project Timeline
 - Project is to be completed as soon as possible (ASAP)
-- Detailed timeline and milestones to be established during the planning stage
+- Timeline and milestones will be handled separately from this planning stage

 ## Performance
 - Implement a lightweight performance monitoring solution